AnywhereSoftware/B4X_Forum_Resources/B4J/Tutorials/AsyncCanvas, B4XCanvas wrapper with Invalidate for B4J/readme.md

 After I figured that Canvas.Invalidate do nothing on B4J side, I decided to work on this.

-Today I would like to share this, that is a **full wrapper of B4XCanvas with Invalidate function on B4J**.
+Today I would like to share this, that is a **full wrapper of B4XCanvas with working Invalidate function on B4J**.

 It completely exposes regular B4XCanvas, after this I added some other useful things like draw ovals and more.